InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Experiment

 \subsection{Qualitative Visualization}

 We randomly selected several examples from the test set for qualitative analysis.
 As illustrated in Figure~\ref{fig:case_study}, we have made the following observations: 1) Due to ambiguous user instructions, Qwen2.5-VL-3B struggled to comprehend the task intent and became stuck at the initial step.
+It would repeatedly output the unhelpful message ``Tool call not found'' and eventually exceed its maximum output length without making any progress.
 2) In contrast, InquireMobile demonstrated robust interactive reasoning capabilities when faced with unclear instructions.
 Instead of halting, it proactively engaged the user to clarify the task objectives, accurately inferred the underlying intent, and efficiently completed the task in a concise manner.